Samee-ul-haq/backend-project/Readme.md

-# this is backend and javascript where we will build a youtube clone.
+# this is backend and javascript of a youtub
+e clone.